metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 ```

-Submitted data is automatically matched agaist the allowed envelope specified in the linked data model driving the target REST API for the [roles](../javadocs/com/metreeca/rest/Request.html#roles--) enabled for the current request user.
+Submitted data is automatically matched against the allowed envelope specified in the linked data model driving the target REST API for the [roles](../javadocs/com/metreeca/rest/Request.html#roles--) enabled for the current request user.
 Submiting, for instance, buy price data without valid authorization headers would return an error.

 ```sh
 % curl --include --request POST \